INFOCENTER

 High qualification of installers

-Installation of ventilated facades should be performed only by experienced specialists who are familiar with the configuration of the selected system, the technology of assembling elements and the features of fastening.
+Installation of ventilated facades should be performed only by experienced specialists who are familiar with the configuration of the chosen system, the technology of assembling elements and the features of fastening.

 High requirements for the quality of materials

 According to the requirements of DSTU V.2.6-35, only non-combustible materials can be used in the construction of a ventilated facade with single-layer thermal insulation.
-For facades with double-layer thermal insulation, the internal insulation can be made of materials of the flammability group G1 and G2.
+For facades with double-layer thermal insulation, the internal insulation can be made of materials of the flammability group G1 (A2-s1,d1 – B-s3,d2) and G2 (C-s1,d0 – C-s3,d2).
 For buildings of I-IVa degrees of fire resistance, the use of foam insulation and/or vinyl PVC siding is prohibited.
 Therefore, the insulation of the ventilated facade is usually carried out with mineral wool.

-Ventilated facades, unlike plastered ones, require the development of a project that includes the layout of facing elements, substructure and junction nodes, as well as a description of the installation technology.
+Ventilated facades, unlike plastered ones, require the development of a project that includes the layout of cladding elements, substructure and junction nodes, as well as a description of the installation technology.

 Example of a facade project